Certificates and Programs

 SFS students have the option of complementing their major program with an optional interdisciplinary certificate program.
 SFS Certificates focus upon specific themes or regions and help to structure elective course work.

-Georgetown College students may earn a certificate in a regional study, which is offered through the School of Foreign Service.
+Georgetown University College of Arts & Sciences students may earn a certificate in a regional study, which is offered through the School of Foreign Service.
 College Certificates are the functional equivalent of minors, so they count as one of the (maximum) three academic components a student may complete toward the degree (i.e., a major plus two other components).
 There can be no double counting of courses between or among the programs.

 Programs & Coursework